HL7/fetal_records/input/pagecontent/background.md

 ### The need of recognizing a fetus

 No one disputes that when a infant is born, the newborn infant can be a patient with its own unique identifier.
 The mother herself is also a recognizable patient, but prior to this IG  there are no consistent rules for addressing information directly pertinent to fetus prior to birth.
 Some systems record the data of the fetus as a body tissue of the mother.
 Other systems do have some form of resource that resembles a patient.
 There exists a need to relate the data, such as specific observations (e.g. femur length) or conditions, to the fetus, because such data are characteristics of the fetus and not the mother.
-In cases of multples (e.g. twins or triplets) features of each fetus may need to be distinguished from each other.
+In cases of multiples (e.g. twins or triplets) features of each fetus may need to be distinguished from each other.

 ### Questions to answer